GBrachetta/Parfumier/README.md

 ### Buttons

-I chose to have well rounded buttons.
+I chose to have well rounded buttons for a soft, visually pleasing impact.
+All buttons use custom colours from the palette to avoid having them popping over the clean and airy general design.

 ### Colors